Cray-HPE/docs-csm/operations/network/management_network/dell/locator_led.md

 The Locator LED is an LED in the front of the chassis that can turn on or flash.
-This is a useful feature when guiding someone to the switch during a "remote hands" situation, such as asking data center engineer to run a cable to the switch.
+This is a useful feature when guiding someone to the switch during a "remote hands" situation, such as asking an engineer to run a cable to the switch.

 ## Configuration Commands